donmccurdy/aframe-inspector-plugin-recast/README.md

 # Navigation Mesh A-Frame Inspector Plugin

-> WORK IN PROGRESS: This plugin is not yet stable or ready for use.

 A plugin for the A-Frame Inspector, allowing creation of a navigation mesh while from an existing A-Frame scene.
 This plugin should not be used at runtime in the live scene, but only during scene creation.

 1. Create your scene